-When a regular member of the School of Theology faculty has accrued less than fulltime service toward eligibility for tenure (see 2.6.2), sabbatical (see 2.9.2), or promotion (see 2.7) (e.g., due to monastic responsibilities), the university shall count regular December 2022 35 | P a g e graduate courses taught during the summer term toward eligibility.
+When a regular member of the School of Theology faculty has accrued less than full-time service toward eligibility for tenure (see 2.6.2), sabbatical (see 2.9.2), or promotion (see 2.7) (e.g., due to monastic responsibilities), the university shall count regular graduate courses taught during the summer term toward eligibility.
 Teaching during the summer term may not be counted to shorten the usual eligibility periods.